 Exploring the Research of Dr. Brene Brown: Leadership in the Writing Center

-The University Writing Center’s staff of twenty to twenty-five undergraduate and graduate consultants complete weekly professional development (PD), reading about strategies to best support students and discussing them together as a staff.
-Every semester, the PD centers on a particular theme, and for Fall 2023, the student staff of the UWC has chosen to focus on leadership.
-The UWC student staff not only cares about writing, but it is passionate about advocating for fellow students and other community members.
+The University Writing Center’s staff of 20 to 25 undergraduate and graduate consultants complete weekly professional development (PD), reading about strategies to best support students and discussing them together as a staff.
+Every semester, the PD centers on a particular theme, and during Fall 2023, the student staff of the UWC chose to focus on leadership.
+The UWC student staff not only cared about writing, but were also passionate about advocating for fellow students and other community members.

 Daring Greatly Cover Art

-However, the UWC consultants will spend much of the fall unpacking research by Dr. Brené Brown, a social work professor at the University of Houston.
-One book in particular, Daring Greatly, will be the main topic of conversation this fall in professional development.
-It explores the idea that many of us are operating within a scarcity mindset, believing that we are never enough for the people in our lives.
-Brown argues that people can combat shame around this way of thinking by being vulnerable with each other.
-True vulnerability, the author states, involves taking “emotional risk” or sharing authentic portions of yourself, even in situations that are unpredictable.
-The author goes on to discuss different ways that people can be vulnerable with each other, both one-on-one and in organizations such as schools.
+Daring Greatly, was the main topic of conversation in professional development.
+It explores the idea that many of us operate within a scarcity mindset, believing that we are never enough for the people in our lives.
+Brown argues that this shame can be countered by practicing vulnerability, which she defines as taking “emotional risk” or sharing authentic parts of oneself, even in unpredictable situations.
+She also discusses ways people can be vulnerable with each other, both one-on-one and in organizations such as schools.